michelegargiulo/TinkersToolLevelingSTBEdition/README.md

 ## Future Development

 I don't plan to change much else from the mod.
-I was thinking about message configurability (custom level up messages and level names), but that should already be doable by using a mod like Resource Loader or similar.
+I was thinking about message configurability (custom level up messages and level names), but that should already be doable by using a mod like Resource Loader or similar or with a resource pack.
 I was also thinking about awarding more XP to non-mining tools in some situations, but generally those tools already receive multiple XP points at a time.
 Small suggestions are welcome